stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ## Genuine Insights

-Imagine if you could see in just a few seconds the status of:
+Imagine if you could see in just a few seconds the status of the client's:

 * strategic goals/objectives/actions/projects
 * KPIs/OKRs
 * risks/mitigations/assumptions
 * projects/tasks
 * challenges/ideas
+* meetings
-* sentiment and engagement by geography/function/vertical/horizontal
+* sentiment and engagement
 * team players
 * innovators
 * what's hot and trending right now (conversations or work)

+Imagine if you can filter that data by unlimited combinations of geography, functions, verticals and horizontals.

 This level of real time data and insight is unprecedented.

 ## Deliverables (no more static docs)

-Handing over consulting deliverables in the form of static documents creates a burden for both the consultant and the client.
+The old school way of handing over consulting deliverables in the form of static documents, creates a burden for both the consultant and the client.

 One-off project management software doesn't help either.

-Both the consultant and the client need a tech environment that achieves the following:
+Consultants and the clients need a tech environment that achieves the following:

 * Agile -
 * Interactive